-- Place portobellos and bell peppers on a sheet pan.
-Brush mushrooms and bell peppers with some oil and sprinkle with some salt and pepper.
-Broil for 5 minutes on each side, until tender.
+- Place steak and bell peppers on a sheet pan.
+Brush bell peppers with some oil and sprinkle with some salt and pepper.
+Broil peppers for 5 minutes on each side and steak for 3 to 4 minutes on each side, depending on desired doneness.
 Pop the bread in the oven (you can place it right on the rack) for 5 to 7 minutes to toast.

-- Assemble sandwiches by slathering on chimichurri sauce and layering in sliced mushrooms, peppers and cheese.
+- Assemble sandwiches by slathering on chimichurri sauce and layering in sliced steak and peppers.
 Enjoy with chips on the side!

 This was great.
 My one-year-old couldn't get enough of the chimichurri sauce--and neither could the rest of us.0 Helpful